charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 clprolf is not a language that starts from scratch, it is a superset of java.
 It aims to complete and enhance Java, and classical object-oriented programming.
 And it aims to enhance algorithmic language contained in Java, and inherited from Algol.
 Its postulate is that we should begin with objects with a sense.
 And its postulate is that it doesn't seem quite normal to need many design patterns and design principles to use a programming language like Java.
 It could seem that we missed something.
 It could seem too that some programming tasks, like parallelism, are too complex, and not intuitive.
 So clprolf works about abstractions and bringing fresh and practical perspectives. clprolf does not intend to reinvent the wheel, because it is totally useless.
 It could seem too that design patterns are difficult to apply because they are difficult to memorize, and that they are only about a technical perspective.
 And does a technical perspective suffice to program with objects?
 So clprolf is very grateful to all the fantastic work and brings in Java and other existing languages, but tries to exist too with its differences and contributions.
 These contributions are certainly not of the same kind of additions than Java or other similar languages.
 So the supply of clprolf is more about perspectives or paradigms, than to start a new programming language.
 This is why it could be difficult to compare it with Java.
 But clprolf is a programming language, too, in the sense that we express ourselves differently with it, and that we think quite differently.
 But we always try to stay compatible with other visions.

-### A NEW WAY OF THINKING ABOUT OBJECT-ORIENTED PROGRAMMING

-clprolf introduces a new way of thinking about OOP, because we are used to creating directly pure objects.
-But all clprolf's object are still defined as computer objects, as well as OOP.
-So the habit seems light compared to think constantly at a ton of design patterns and principles.
-We could add that "object", in object-oriented programming, means "having a meaning", and not being only a data structure, so is it so new to precise a bit the meaning of our objects?

-There is also something new, in the way of thinking about the interfaces.
-We have to choose about two interfaces, instead of directly using an interface.
-That isn't a big changing, because we know almost by heart concepts of capacity, for interfaces, or version.

 ### THE clprolf OBJECTS - ANOTHER PERSPECTIVE ABOUT OBJECT-ORIENTED OBJECTS - "SHEET OBJECTS"